 The Mineral Resources to Mineral Reserves conversion for the UG2 and Merensky reefs was done using the Datamine Studio 5D Mine Planner software package.
 The Mineral Reserves are classified as Proved and Probable and are converted from Measured and Indicated Mineral Resources respectively.
-Conversion of the UG2 Mineral Resources was done for the Measured and Indicated Mineral Resources in Dwarsrivier farm, Kalkfontein farm, Buffelshoek farm and Tweefontein.
-Stockpile tonnages reported in the Mineral Reserve statement were surveyed at the end of May 2022 and a forecast for the remainder of the financial year was applied to determine the stockpile balance and reported as part of the Proved Mineral Reserves.
+Conversion of the UG2 Mineral Resources was done for the Measured and Indicated Mineral Resources in Dwarsrivier farm, Kalkfontein farm.
+Buffelshoek farm and Tweefontein.
+Stockpile tonnages reported in the Mineral Reserve statement were surveyed at the end of May 2023 and a forecast for the remainder of the financial year was applied to determine the stockpile balance and reported as part of the Proved Mineral Reserves.

-The modifying factors used for the conversion of Mineral Resources to Mineral Reserves took into account the mining method, mining extraction factor, mining losses, mining dilution, mine call factor and commodity prices among other financial parameters and were derived from the July 2019 to September 2021 actual results for the mine.
+The modifying factors used for the conversion of Mineral Resources to Mineral Reserves considered the mining method, mining extraction factor, mining losses, mining dilution, mine call factor and commodity prices among other financial parameters and were derived from July 2021 to September 2022 actual results for the mine.
 Details of some of the key parameters are provided as footnotes on the Mineral Reserves tabulations.
-A portion of the Two Rivers Mine Mineral Resources in the Dwarsrivier farm, are currently being mined by Rustenburg Platinum Mines Limited (RPM) after being appointed by Two Rivers Mine as per agreement between the two parties.
+A portion of the Two Rivers Mine Mineral Resources in the Dwarsrivier farm, is currently being mined by Rustenburg Platinum Mines Limited (RPM) after being appointed by Two Rivers Mine as per an agreement between the two parties.
 The mining is an extension of the mining from Mototolo Mine.
+Financial models were completed, and no tail cutting for F2047 is applied.